-- What did not go well: On the other side of that step is to step and think about what did not go well and see if there is something that can be learned and applied to avoid that situation in the future.
+- What did not go well: On the other side of that step is to stop and think about what did not go well and see if there is something that can be learned and applied to avoid that situation in the future.

 - What objections came up: It is extremely productive to try to listen for what objections came up on the call.
-When you hear one, then listen to how the sales person responded.
+When you hear one, then listen to how the salesperson responded.
 Did the response help to keep the call going?
 Did the objection bring the call to an end?
 Was there a better way to respond?

 - What questions could have been asked: The best salesperson is the one that asks the best questions.
 With that, listen to what questions were asked on the cold call.
 Were they productive at establishing the call or getting good information from the prospect?
 Try to think about what questions could have been asked on the cold calling demo and those two steps can help you to improve the questions you ask when you make cold calls.